LIU-Zisen/Basys3-Camera/README.md

 ## Advanced Version
 I have blocked some files in order to prevent unlicenced modify.
 If you want to totally modify this project, Please contact me and using Paypal to paid.

-My Email address:liuzs1@outlook.com
+My Email address: liuzs1@outlook.com

-My PayPal.Me:paypal.me/LIUZISEN
+My PayPal.Me: paypal.me/LIUZISEN